 - What can this purifier remove from the air?
 What doesn’t it extract?

-How to Decrease Seasonal Allergy Symptoms
+How to Lessen Seasonal Allergy Symptoms

 - Avoid hanging laundry outdoors.